davidfloyd91/fig-loans-code-challenge/README.md

 ## first_database_ever.db

 The SQLite3 database I mentioned above.
 Honestly I meant to check this out of version control.
 You might need to delete it first if you want to run `seed.rb` and create/populate a DB.

+BTW the name is a funny-at-the-time play on the idea that we're setting up the first computer ever.